appwrite/appwrite/docs/deployment/digitalocean.md

-# How to deploy appwrite into DigitalOcean
+# How to deploy Appwrite into DigitalOcean

 ## Prequisites